i2p/i2p.www/i2p2www/spec/i2np.rst

 Notes
 `````
+* As of 0.9.48, may also contain ECIES-X25519 BuildResponseRecords, see [TUNNEL-CREATION-ECIES]_.

 * See also the tunnel creation specification [TUNNEL-CREATION]_.

 * The I2NP message ID for this message must be set according to the tunnel